(I may earn a small commission from the products mentioned in this post.)

 I did not experience pain while trying to sleep or while doing everyday things around the house.
 Other people noticed that I limped more and looked like I was in pain.

-It was at my son-in-law’s suggestion that I finally saw an orthopedic surgeon and made the decision to have TKR.
+It was at my son-in-law’s (he is an ear, nose and throat surgeon) suggestion that I finally saw an orthopedic surgeon and made the decision to have TKR.

 Friends, family, and doctors can tell you that you need TKR.
 You are the only person who can feel the pain and decide when it is too much to endure.